What is lease abstraction and why does it matter for commercial tenants?

 Having this abstract on file ensures that everyone from accounting to asset management has access to the same, up-to-date data.
 It also serves as a reference point during property evaluations, renewals, or acquisitions.

-Occupier is purpose-built from the perspective of the commercial tenant, enabling real estate teams and lease accounting teams to collaborate on the entire leasing process.
+Purpose-built lease management software automates lease abstraction, exports structured data to brokers, legal teams, and finance teams, and ensures every stakeholder works from the same accurate, up-to-date lease record.
 We know that lease abstracts are important documents to distill your long lease contracts into digestible data points.
 So, with our lease management software, you can export your lease data via automated lease abstraction to share with your tenant-rep brokers, legal teams, and facilities teams.
 Take a tour to see how Occupier real estate software powers your strategic decisions.